Owasso sculptor’s work unveiled at National Naval Aviation Museum in Pensacola, Florida

 Van Zandt has created over 50 military and other commemorative sculptures for museums, municipalities and educational facilities across roughly a dozen states, including Texas, Missouri, Tennessee and Utah.

-Van Zandt’s latest project complements her previous works, which have paid homage to prominent individuals such as former Secretary of Defense Donald Rumsfeld; retired Lt.
-Gen. Mundy, 30th Commandant of the Marines; and former astronaut Gene Cernan, the last man to walk on the moon.
+Van Zandt’s latest project complements her previous works, which have paid homage to prominent individuals such as former Secretary of Defense Donald Rumsfeld; retired Gen. Carl Epting Mundy Jr., 30th Commandant of the Marine Corps; and former astronaut Gene Cernan, the last man to walk on the moon.

-The VMAQ helped fund Van Zandt’s project through various donations and grassroots efforts, which led to raising about $400,000.
+The VMAQ Monument Foundation helped fund Van Zandt’s project through various donations and grassroots efforts, which led to raising about $400,000.

 More information about Van Zandt, the VMAQ and National Naval Aviation Museum can be found at vmaqmonument.org and navalaviationmuseum.org.